Approximation and Convergence of Large Atomic Congestion Games: Convergence of Social Costs

-In this section, we investigate the convergence of the \ac{PoA} for the sequence $\Wgame^{\run}$.
-Although we already know from the previous sections that the sequence of equilibria converges, we need to prove that the associated social cost converges, besides also proving that the sequence of optimal social costs also converges.
+From Section~\ref{se:convergence-weighted} we know that the equilibria in a sequence of weighted congestion games converge to the set of Wardrop equilibria for the limit game.
+Below we prove that the corresponding social costs at equilibrium, as well as the optimal social costs, also converge.
 To this end, we start by proving that for any sequence of converging expected flow-load pairs, the social cost of the sequence converges to that of the limiting flow-load pair.